-The Company's condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
+The Company's interim unaudited condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.

-The Company's principal sources of liquidity have historically been its debt issuances and its cash and cash equivalents (which cash and cash equivalents amounted to \$0.5 million as of June 30, 2023).
-The Company has an accumulated deficit of \$ 12.9 million and a working capital deficiency of \$ 9.0 million as of June 30, 2023.
+The Company's principal sources of liquidity have historically been its debt issuances and its cash and cash equivalents (which cash and cash equivalents amounted to \$1.4 million as of December 31, 2023).
+The Company has an accumulated deficit of \$ 28.6 million and a working capital deficit of \$1.3 million as of December 31, 2023.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern within one year from the date that these financial statements are filed.
-The Company's condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+The Company's interim unaudited condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-The Company is looking for additional financing sources to attempt to secure additional interim financing by end of October 2023 after the completion of the Company's proposed listing on a national securities exchange, which is needed to continue its current level of business operations and satisfy its current obligations, unless such financing is provided by LiveOne, if at all.
-In the absence of additional sources of liquidity, management anticipates that existing cash resources will not be sufficient to meet current operating and liquidity needs beyond August 2024.
+The Company is looking for additional financing sources to attempt to secure additional interim financing, which is needed to continue its current level of business operations and satisfy its current obligations, unless such financing is provided by LiveOne, if at all.
+In the absence of additional sources of liquidity, management anticipates that existing cash resources will not be sufficient to meet current operating and liquidity needs beyond November 2024.
 There is no assurance that management will be able to obtain additional liquidity or be successful in raising additional funds or that such required funds, if available, or that LiveOne will provide any financing to the Company, if at all, or that any such financing will be available on attractive terms or that it will not have a significant dilutive effect on the Company's existing stockholders.
 In addition, management is unable to determine at this time whether any of these potential sources of liquidity will be adequate to support the Company's future business operations.
 While the Company does not currently anticipate delays or hindrances to its current business operations and initiatives schedule due to liquidity constraints, without additional funding the Company may not be able to continue its current level of business operations in the future.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Accordingly, the financial statements have been prepared on a basis that assumes the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.